 What’s The Difference Between Horizon 2020 and Horizon Europe?

-In short: not much has changed.
-Rather than being seen as a replacement for Horizon 2020, Horizon Europe should be viewed as an evolution of the funding branch aimed at “sharing excellence and reforming and enhancing the European R&I system” over the next seven years.
+Not much has changed between the two.
+Rather than being seen as a replacement for Horizon 2020, Horizon Europe should be viewed as an evolution of the funding branch over the next seven years.

 Structural Changes In The Horizon 2020 and Horizon Europe Funding Bodies (© MODUS Research & Innovation)

 Researchers should note that Horizon Europe now follows an open science policy, meaning that mandatory open access to publications and open science principles are implemented throughout.